Our Crumbling Invisible Infrastructure

 The Dimensions of The Cosmos Tales from Sixteen Metric Worlds has been published by Randy Bancroft (aka The Metric Maven).
 The book divides the cosmos using 16 metric prefixes into metric “worlds” such as Megaworld, Gigaworld, Picoworld, Nanoworld and so on.
-The 2nd Edition of the book is being released one chapter at at time, every other month.
+The 2nd Edition of the book is being released one chapter at at time, every other month on this website.
 Below is a description of the contents:

 Originally, our world was described using a plethora of provincial ad hoc measurement units only of everyday dimensions.
 The US inch was initially defined as the length of three barleycorn placed end-to-end, and is the current basis of US shoe sizes.
 The invention of the microscope and telescope in the 17th century revealed unimagined new macroscopic and microscopic worlds.
 The Dimensions of the Cosmos takes the reader on a tour of these hidden worlds with the only measurement system designed to intuitively describe them, the modern metric system.
 From metric worlds that describe atoms, viruses, bacteria, quantum dots, and pollen to those which describe planets, solar systems, stars, galaxies and the universe itself, the reader moves from Yoctoworld through Yottaworld.
 The sizes and stories of these objects are related so the reader experiences the immense diversity and wonder found in our current understanding of the natural world.

 Metric Maven Nerd Nite Talk

 The late Pat Naughtin was a tireless promoter of the metric system in Australia.
 He explored the most efficient and elegant use of the metric system.
 His obituary in The Age, states:

 Such was the expertise Naughtin built up on metrication that the United States National Institute of Standards and Technology described him as “the leading expert on the subject in the world.”